dominicbauers/automatedArch/README.md

 git clone https:github.com/dominicbauers/automatedArch
 cd automatedArch/
 Choose the script for what you want installed,
-ex: installBASE.sh for just the base system, installKDE.sh for KDE plasma Will prompt you to enter type of disks then automatically installs the rest
+ex: installBASE.sh for just the base system installKDE.sh for KDE plasma
+Will prompt you to enter type of disks then automatically installs the rest

 ## Guided, Wizard Install (Currently in Development).